You can help us achieve carbon neutrality by 2030.

 - Buy used.
 Shop at ReCoop, thrift stores, and garage sales to reuse!

 - BYO Bag.
 "Paper or plastic?
 Neither!
 I choose cloth!"
-Or just ditch the bag all together and carry your items.
+Or just ditch the bag altogether and carry your items.

 - Shop local businesses.
 The Village and surrounding neighborhoods are full of locally-owned businesses - everything from cleaners ad pharmacies to restaurants and bike shops.
 Keep local in mind when choosing where to shop!